Piracy off the coast of Somalia: 2009

 On 23 April 2009, international donors pledged over $250 million for Somalia, including $134 million to increase the African Union peacekeeping mission from 4,350 troops to 8,000 troops and $34 million for Somali security forces.
 Secretary-General of the United Nations Ban Ki-moon told delegates at a donors' conference sponsored by the UN that "piracy is a symptom of anarchy and insecurity on the ground" and that "more security on the ground will make less piracy on the seas."
 Somali President Sharif Ahmed pledged at the conference that he would fight piracy and to loud applause said that "it is our duty to pursue these criminals not only on the high seas, but also on terra firma".
 The Somali government has not gone after pirates because pirate leaders currently have more power than the government.
 In 2008 the pirates are estimated to have gained about $80 million through ransom payments.

+George Mason University professor Peter Leeson suggested that the international community appropriate Somali territorial waters and sell them, together with the international portion of the Gulf of Aden, to a private company which would then provide security from piracy in exchange for charging tolls to world shipping through the Gulf.

 On 2 May 2009, Somali pirates captured MV Ariana with its 24 Ukrainian crew.
 The ship was released on 10 December 2009 after a ransom of almost US$3,000,000 was paid.

 On 8 November 2009, Somali pirates threatened that a kidnapped British couple, the Chandlers, would be "punished" if a German warship did not release seven pirates.
 Omer, one of the pirates holding the British couple, claimed the seven men were fishermen, but a European Union Naval Force spokesman stated they were captured as they fired AK-47 assault rifles at a French fishing vessel.
 The Chandlers were released on 14 November 2010 after 388 days of captivity.
-At least two ransom payments, reportedly over GBP 500,000, had been made.
+At least two ransom payments, reportedly over £500,000, had been made.